scalameta/munit/docs/filtering.md

 ## Group test suites with categories

+> This feature is only supported on the JVM.

-Use the experimental `@Category(...)` annotation from JUnit to group tests suites together.
+Use the `@Category(...)` annotation from JUnit to group tests suites together.

 ```scala
 package myapp